 That fateful summer day, the team was exploring a section of Hell Creek that they hadn't returned to in 15 years.
 It was a few miles north of a ranch house, up and down ravines across the ranchland and into badlands.
 They were busy at work finding specimens like broken adult Triceratops skulls and prehistoric aquatic reptiles, when suddenly Ian Morrison, fossil preparator at the Royal Ontario Museum (ROM), called the team over.
 He was inspecting a little knob in the area that looked curious.

-With only two specimens to learn from, paleontologists still have many questions about how Triceratops grew and matured.
+With only a few specimens to learn from, paleontologists still have many questions about how Triceratops grew and matured.

 The new Burke specimen marks one of the smallest individuals discovered, and gives us another step in the chain from baby to juvenile to adult Triceratops.
 This specimen is a left squamosal bone of the skull—one of the three bones that came together to form the frill (or shield) that is characteristic of Triceratops.
 This sample supports the observation that dinosaur skulls like the Triceratops changed shape as they reached larger size.